What type of start-up would suit you?

 Looking to launch your own business but not sure what to start?
 Read our guide to the type of start-up that best suits your personality.

-No two business founders are the same.
 While media stories abound with go-getting, risk-it-all entrepreneurs who launch global industries off the back of visionary ideas, the reality for most business owners is very different.

 From extroverted entrepreneurial genius-types such as the late Apple co-founder Steve Jobs to the more introverted Facebook founder Mark Zuckerberg, business owners display a wide range of personality types.